 - Electronic controls that easily inform you

 - No sediment filter

 - Slightly lower capacity

-A home water softening systems can greatly improve the quality of your life.
-They are a large investment that requires more consideration.
+A home water softening system can greatly improve the quality of your life.
+They are a minimal investment that requires more consideration to include how to install one and making sure you are performing maintenance properly on your water softener.
 Hopefully, this guide can help you determine the features and capacity that you need for your household.